syncfusion-content/blazor-docs/blazor/numeric-textbox/native-events.md

 ---
 layout: post
 title: Native Events in Blazor Numeric TextBox Component | Syncfusion
-description: Checkout and learn here all about Native Events in Syncfusion Blazor Numeric TextBox component and more.
+description: Checkout and learn here all about native events in Syncfusion Blazor Numeric TextBox component and more.
 platform: Blazor
 control: Numeric TextBox
 documentation: ug